rmnjng/PSLLM/README.md

 Copy the name of the model, size, and quantization you want (e.g., "llama3.2:3b"), for reference check the table below.

-This name can then be used as `$ModelName` parameter with the PowerShell module.
+This name can then be used as `$ModelName` parameter within the PowerShell module.
+The command prompt can now be closed.

 Model size approximations based on the amount of **P**arameters and the used **Q**uantization: